wixtoolset/web/src/Web/Static/documents/development/wips/6209-multi-architecture-bal.html.md

 In v3.x, the built-in BootstrapperApplications in BalExtension were used by creating a `BootstrapperApplicationRef` with a documented Id.
 They were customized with child `bal:WixStandardBootstrapperApplication` and `bal:WixManagedBootstrapperApplicationHost` elements.
-In order to allow the BalExtension compiler to reference the correct `BootstrapperApplication` based on the target architecture, these child elements will be the supported way of using the BA's and will need to be specified under a `Bundle` or `Fragment` element instead.
+In order to allow the BalExtension compiler to reference the correct `BootstrapperApplication` based on the target architecture, these child elements will be the supported way of using the BA's instead of a special `Id` on `BootstrapperApplicationRef`.

 The `bal:WixStandardBootstrapperApplication` element will get a new `Theme` attribute to specify which flavor to use: